CSI-ADS/ControlCommunication/README.md

-# ControlCommunication
+# Communication coordination in network controllability
-Communication coordination in network controllability
+Code for the paper on "Communication coordination in network controllability", van den Heuvel and Nys (2021)